Skip to main content

 In this episode, Tucson Phone Slingers . . .

 He rode up to Miller’s Crossing just after sunrise and stopped at the Starbucks.
-Stepping down from the saddle he stood there for a moment, taking in the streets, parking lot, and empty storefronts.
+Stepping down from the saddle, he stood momentarily, taking in the streets, parking lot, and empty storefronts.
 This scoundrel then slipped his "Colt" from its holster and demanded, “Name six gun-slinging dealers from Tucson, Arizona.”

 You'd probably get as far as Wyatt Earp and Doc Holliday before you wondered whether Chick Bowdrie - Texas Ranger was based on a real person.
-However, if that same rascal insisted on six of your best gem contacts, most could oblige instantly.
+However, most could oblige instantly if that same rascal insisted on six of your best gem contacts.

-This year's road trip to Tucson, Arizona, we whizzed by huge road signs for Tombstone.
+On this year's road trip to Tucson, Arizona, we whizzed by huge road signs for Tombstone.
 Visit the historic OK Corral, 100 miles, exit 303.
-There you can relive the pistol-toting, wild west days.
+There, you can relive the pistol-toting Wild West days.
 This got me thinking.

 Gunslingers sported two well-worn leather holsters with Colt six-shooters, dressed in frayed denim, a bandana tied around their neck, dusty, worn boots, spurs, a black flat crown hat, and a faithful strawberry roan.
-OK, you've caught me; I've read many Louis L’Amour westerns.
+You've caught me; I've read too many Louis L’Amour westerns.

-However, after visiting a local coffee shop in Tucson, the contrast between the modern-day "cowboy" and the debonaire image seen on television is radically different.
+However, after visiting a local coffee shop in Tucson, I noticed a radically different contrast between the modern-day "cowboy" image and the debonaire image seen on television.

 You soon realize you're not in California anymore when you witness the following in the local coffee shop.
-With the precision of a gunslinger, these modern-day "cowboys" draw their phones from their wide leather belts with the huge buckle to pay for their coffee using an app.
-Then with a flip of the wrist, the knife punctures a hole in the plastic lid, so the coffee flows freely.
+With the precision of a gunslinger, these modern-day "cowboys" draw their phones from their wide leather belts with huge buckles to pay for their coffee using an app.
+Then, with a wrist flip, the knife punctures a hole in the plastic lid so the coffee flows freely.
 It's quite a sight.

-A few years ago, at the Tucson gem show, we stumbled across a booth where you could still purchase a crafted leather holster with a pearl handle Colt 45 six-shooter, a Winchester rifle, and rather large knives that a Texas Ranger might have carried.
+A few years ago, at the Tucson gem show, we stumbled across a booth where you could still purchase a crafted leather holster for a pearl-handled Colt 45 six-shooter, a Winchester rifle, and rather large knives that a Texas Ranger might have carried.

-The characters hanging around this booth wore bearded poker face with grizzled expressions.
-You've seen the type, tobacco chewing, manly men.
+The characters hanging around this booth wore bearded poker faces with grizzled expressions.
+You've seen the type—tobacco-chewing, manly men.

 "Can you blame her?”
 I’m thinking the coffee shop is a little more civilized.